Meet Our Featured Speakers

 Show more

-How Virtual Power Plants are Transforming the Energy Sector
+Transforming the Energy Sector

-Virtual Power Plants continue to evolve, advancing alongside new technological capabilities, with many solutions reaching maturity in recent years.
-Digital strategies for energy management are progressing, though only a few have achieved notable success so far.
-In digital marketplaces for energy solutions, the focus remains on streamlining processes to reduce operational timelines.
-This approach not only shortens time-to-market across the sector but also improves flexibility.
-The demand for low-code applications and enhanced operational technologies is at an all-time high, as they accelerate innovation while increasing adaptability.
-At the same time, the need for updated control systems is growing, particularly for those that support the integration of renewable energy sources.
-Collaboration between human operators and automated systems, supported by advanced predictive analytics, is emerging as a central theme in the ongoing transformation of Virtual Power Plants and will be a key focus at this event.
+Virtual Power Plants continue to evolve, progressing alongside technological capabilities, with many solutions advancing in recent times.
+Digital strategies for energy management are expanding, though only a few have achieved significant success.
+In digital marketplaces for energy solutions, the focus remains on simplifying processes to reduce operational time.
+This not only shortens the time spent travelling across the sector but also enhances flexibility.
+The demand for low-code applications and refined operational technologies is higher than ever, as they accelerate innovations while offering greater adaptability.
+Additionally, there are growing need for control systems, particularly for the integration of renewable energy sources.
+Collaboration between human operators and automated systems, along with advanced predictive analytics, represents a key trend in this ongoing transformation of VPPs.

 Continuation of Virtual Power Plants